Edge (wrestler): Personal life

 Copeland lives in Asheville, North Carolina.
 He began a relationship with Alannah Morley, the sister of wrestler Val Venis, in 1998; they married on November 8, 2001, and divorced on March 10, 2004.
 He married Lisa Ortiz on October 21, 2004.
-Soon after marrying her, he began an affair with wrestler Lita, who was dating his friend Matt Hardy.
-The affair became public knowledge in February 2005, resulting in Copeland and Ortiz divorcing on November 17, 2005 Copeland and Dumas would break up in late 2006.
+Soon after marrying her, he began an affair with wrestler Amy Dumas, otherwise known as Lita, who was dating his friend Matt Hardy.
+The affair became public knowledge in February 2005, resulting in Copeland and Ortiz divorcing on November 17, 2005; Copeland and Dumas would break up in late 2006.
 Copeland and Elizabeth Kociański, who wrestles as Beth Phoenix in WWE, began a relationship together in 2011.
 They have two daughters, born in 2013 and 2016.
 They were married on October 30, 2016 (his 43rd birthday).

 Copeland is a lifelong close friend of wrestler Christian Cage.
 He is a fan of the Toronto Maple Leafs and New Jersey Devils ice hockey teams, and used to play ice hockey with retired NHL player Aaron Downey.
 He has said that he smoked one cigarette when he was 16, hated it, and has not smoked since.
 He has several tattoos including a red and black sun on his left upper biceps which covers a former tattoo of a muscular shark, a star on his right upper biceps with several smaller stars and two skulls wearing bandanas adorned with flowers and hearts, a cross on his left forearm, and a scroll adorned with the words "Rise Above".
 All of his tattoos represent a stage in his career.

 In March 2007, Sports Illustrated investigated a steroid and human growth hormone (hGH) ring used by a number of professional athletes in several sports.
 An article mentioned several current and former WWE wrestlers, including Copeland, who was alleged to have obtained hGH.
 Copeland previously admitted to using steroids in April 2004 as an experiment after neck surgery, but said he felt like they slowed him down so he quickly stopped using them.
 According to Copeland, he took hGH after returning from a spinal fusion neck surgery because doctors told him that it would help the bones grow back around the screws and plate that were inserted into his neck.
 A Sports Illustrated article in August 2007 named Copeland as one of 10 wrestlers who were found to have purchased steroids and other drugs from an online pharmacy in violation of WWE's Talent Wellness program.
 He was said to have received the growth hormones somatropin and genotropin, as well as the steroid stanozolol, between September 2004 and February 2007.